-- The owner may not assign the HAP contract to a new owner without the prior written consent of the PHA. - b.
+- a.
+The owner may not assign the HAP contract to a new owner without the prior written consent of the PHA. - b.
 If the owner requests PHA consent to assign the HAP contract to a new owner, the owner shall supply any information as required by the PHA pertinent to the proposed assignment. - c.
 The HAP contract may not be assigned to a new owner that is debarred, suspended or subject to a limited denial of participation under HUD regulations (see 24 Code of Federal Regulations Part 24). - d.
-The HAP contract may not be assigned to a new owner if HUD has prohibited such assignment because: - The Federal government has instituted an administrative or judicial action against the owner or proposed new owner for violation of the Fair Housing Act or other Federal equal opportunity requirements, and such action is pending; or - A court or administrative agency has determined that the owner or proposed new owner violated

-- the Fair Housing Act or other Federal equal opportunity requirements. - e.
+The HAP contract may not be assigned to a new owner if HUD has prohibited such assignment because: - The Federal government has instituted an administrative or judicial action against the owner or proposed new owner for violation of the Fair Housing Act or other Federal equal opportunity requirements, and such action is pending; or - (2) A court or administrative agency has determined that the owner or proposed new owner violated the Fair Housing Act or other Federal equal opportunity requirements.

+- e.
 The HAP contract may not be assigned to a new owner if the new owner (including a principal or other interested party) is the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the PHA has determined (and has notified the family of such determination) that approving the assignment, notwithstanding such relationship, would provide reasonable accommodation for a family member who is a person with disabilities. - f.
-The PHA may deny approval to assign the HAP contract if the owner or proposed new owner (including a principal or other interested party): - (1) Has violated obligations under a housing assistance payments contract under Section 8; - Has committed fraud, bribery or any other corrupt or criminal act in connection with any Federal housing program; - Has engaged in any drug-related criminal activity or any violent criminal activity; - (4) Has a history or practice of non-compliance with the HQS for units leased under the Section 8 tenant-based programs, or non-compliance with applicable housing standards for units leased with project-based Section 8 assistance or for units leased under any other Federal housing program; - (5) Has a history or practice of failing to terminate tenancy of tenants assisted under any Federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that: - (a) Threatens the right to peaceful enjoyment of the premises by other residents; - (b) Threatens the health or safety of other residents, of employees of the PHA, or of owner employees or other persons engaged in management of the housing; - (c) Threatens the health or safety of, or the right to peaceful enjoyment of their residents by, persons residing in the immediate vicinity of the premises; or - (d) Is drug-related criminal activity or violent criminal activity; - (6) Has a history or practice of renting units that fail to meet State or local housing codes; or - (7) Has not paid State or local real estate taxes, fines or assessments. - g.
+The PHA may deny approval to assign the HAP contract if the owner or proposed new owner (including a principal or other interested party): - Has violated obligations under a housing assistance payments contract under Section 8; - (2) Has committed fraud, bribery or any other corrupt or criminal act in connection with any Federal housing program; - Has engaged in any drug-related criminal activity or any violent criminal activity; - (4) Has a history or practice of non-compliance with the HQS for units leased under the Section 8 tenant-based programs, or non-compliance with applicable housing standards for units leased with project-based Section 8 assistance or for units leased under any other Federal housing program; - (5) Has a history or practice of failing to terminate tenancy of tenants assisted under any Federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that:

+(a) Threatens the right to peaceful enjoyment of the premises by other residents;

+- (b) Threatens the health or safety of other residents, of employees of the PHA, or of owner employees or other persons engaged in management of the housing; - (c) Threatens the health or safety of, or the - right to peaceful enjoyment of their residents by, persons residing in the immediate vicinity of the premises; or - (d) Is drug-related criminal activity or violent criminal activity;

+(6) Has a history or practice of renting units that fail to meet State or local housing codes; or g.
 The new owner must agree to be bound by and comply with the HAP contract.
 The agreement must be in writing, and in a form acceptable to the PHA.
-The new owner must give the PHA a copy of the executed agreement. - 15.
-Foreclosure.
-In the case of any foreclosure, the immediate successor in interest in the property pursuant to the foreclosure shall assume such interest subject to the lease between the prior owner and the tenant and to the HAP contract between the prior owner and the PHA for the occupied unit.
-This provision does not affect any State or local law that provides longer time periods or other additional protections for tenants.
-This provision will sunset on December 31, 2012 unless extended by law.
+The new owner must give the PHA a copy of the executed agreement.